Board of Directors

 Board Vice President

-Josh Harrington joined the Destiny Arts Center Board of Directors in 2012 after volunteering for nine-months through the UC-Berkeley Board Fellows Program.
-Josh focuses on financial sustainability, investment initiatives, and operational best practices as Treasurer and Chairman of the Finance and Operations Committee.
-He is currently the Director of Research for RBO & Co., an investment management firm in St. Helena, CA. Previously, he worked as an independent investment consultant to hedge-fund, mutual-fund, and private equity clients.
-He spent 6 years as an analyst and portfolio manager at TIAA-CREF, a not-for-profit investment management firm serving the educational and non-profit industries.
+Josh Harrington joined the Destiny Arts Center Board of Directors in 2012 and is a member of the Governance Committee focused on board policies, succession planning, and recruitment.
+He previously served as Treasurer and Chairman of the Finance and Operations Committee from 2012-2015.
+Josh is the Director of Research for RBO & Co., an investment management firm in St. Helena, CA. Previously, he worked as an independent consultant to hedge-fund, mutual-fund, and private equity clients.
+He spent 6 years as an analyst and portfolio manager at TIAA-CREF, an investment management firm serving the educational and non-profit industries.
 Josh began his career as an equity research associate at Sanford C. Bernstein & Co. in New York City.
 He earned an MBA from the Haas School of Business in 2012 and undergraduate degree in Finance and Banking from the University of Missouri– Columbia.
 Additionally, he is a CFA charterholder.

 Zoanne Nelson joined the Board in 2012 after attending and being inspired by Destiny’s annual performance and Friendraiser events for several years.
 Zoanne has over 20 years of project management experience and is currently the Program Director at the University of California Office of the President in Oakland, where she is managing an initiative with the Procurement Office to save $200 million annually.
 Zoanne was previously the Associate Director of the University of California San Francisco Program Management Office, where she led a number of systems implementation projects to reduce costs, create efficient processes, and improve compliance.
 She started her career at UCSF as the Deputy Director for the Center for AIDS Prevention Studies which is the world’s largest research center dedicated to social, behavioral, and policy science approaches to HIV.
 Prior to moving to the Bay Area, Zoanne was a Senior Manager for Price Waterhouse in Washington DC, where she led a number of projects in developing countries for the US Agency for International Development, including a 3-year assignment in Russia following the fall of the Berlin wall.
 Zoanne has an MBA from American University and undergraduate degrees in Business Administration and Economics from the University of Delaware.